decentraland/adr/content/ADR-201-lambdas-wearables-API-analysis.md

 #### Request filters
 The API allows three query parameters:

 - `wearableIds`: A list of wearable URNs that the client requests.
-Just ask for them to the content server and apply the transform.
-Sometimes many wearables are requested that the url string exceeds the maximum allowed.
+Just ask the content-server for them and apply the transform.
+However, in some cases, when a large number of wearables are requested, the resulting URL string can exceed the maximum length allowed.
 - `collectionIds`: A list of collection URNs that the client requests.
 When a `collectionId` is "off-chain" (base-avatars only), it requests the wearables directly to the Content Server.
 If a `collectionId` is "on-chain" (collections v1 and v2), it runs queries on The Graph using the wearable URNs from that collection, and then it fetches them from the Content Server.
 No third-party collections are included.
 Note: for the base-avatars collection it has a fixed list in a file listing all the urns.
 - `textSearch`: A string value that is used to query The Graph.
 On-chain wearables have a metadata field called "searchText" that can have anything that is used for filtering.
 In some cases it has useful information but in other cases it has no meaningful info.